idalgo-2021/idalgo-2021/README.md

 * [Telegram](https://t.me/Federico_manchinini)

 ---
 * ⚡ In the past, I worked in the 1C industry, where I was heavily involved in enterprise automation and accounting system development.
-My profile in the 1C developer community: [my profile in infostart.ru](https://infostart.ru/profile/481012).
+My profile in the 1C developer community: [infostart.ru](https://infostart.ru/profile/481012).
 There are also several interesting projects on this site that I have implemented on the 1C platform.

 <!--